dotieuthien/Face-Detection-and-Recognition-using-Opencv/README.md

 # Face-Detection-and-Recognition-using-Opencv
-Naive project for Face Recognition using Opencv lib
+This project use Haar feature for face detection and Local Binary Pattern for face recognition